gruntultra/intranet-proto/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Intranet Template
-Template with home page and admin loggedIn
+Template with home page and admin log in

 ## How to use
-sure your system has npm.
+Make sure your system has npm. <br />
-Clone this repository.
+Clone this repository. <br />
-Install dependencies with npm install.
+Install dependencies with npm install. <br />
-Make relevant changes.
+Make relevant changes. <br />
-Build with npm run build.
+Build with npm run build. <br />
 Run npm start on your terminal.